ziscloud/xpi/README.md

 ```
 Note: The config file here is in you own jar file, not in dubbo release jar file, Dubbo will scan all jar files with the same filename in classpath and then merge them together ↩︎

-Note: SPI will be loaded in singleton pattern(Please ensure thread safety), cached in ExtensionLoader ↩︎
+Note: extension will be loaded in singleton pattern(Please ensure thread safety), cached in ExtensionFactory ↩︎

 # License